 Missing just a few of the market’s best days can hurt investment returns

 Sources: RIMES, Standard & Poor’s.
-As of 6/30/23.
+As of 6/30/24.
 Values in USD and excludes the impact of dividends.
 Past results are not predictive of results in future periods.
+Regular investing, or dollar cost averaging, does not ensure a profit or protect against loss.
+Investors should consider their willingness to keep investing when share prices are declining.

 Mistake #2: Assuming today’s negative headlines make it a bad time to invest